Yeehawboizzz/IDFED-Assignment-1-Ong-Yee-Hen/README.md

 # FEATURES
 The Javascript features are concentrated in the Dance Classes.html and Booking.html, where all the forms submission works.
+There is also an interactive function in the OurSpace.html, where user can see the instructors' name and genre.

 **Dance Classes.html**: